Automating-GIS-processes/site/source/lessons/L3/nearest-neighbour.rst

 ------------------------------

 Of course, the previous example is not really useful yet.
 Hence, next I show, how it is possible to find nearest points from a set of origin points to a set of destination points using GeoDataFrames.
+If you don't already have the addresses and PKS_suuralueet.kml datasets, you can find and download them from :doc:`geocoding <geocoding>` and :doc:`Point in Polygon <point-in-polygon>` tutorials.

 - First we need to create a function that takes advantage of the previous function but is tailored to work with two GeoDataFrames.